CMPSC310-AlleghenyCollege-Fall2021/lab03/README.md

 ### Text Analysis

 **After you have an automatically generated text, you will automatically analyze it.** Here, you are free to select any natural processing task, as long as it extracts some information about your generated text.
 For example, you can get information about POS or NER or perform a sentiment analysis on your generated text.
 Fell free to explore and use one of the natural language processing libraries, such as [nltk](https://www.nltk.org/) or [nlp](https://nlp.stanford.edu/) to easily accomplish these tasks.
+You need to then run experiments to evaluate this part of your implementation.

 ### Supplemental Production